geeofree/geeofree/src/notes/angular/5-Observables.md

 ## Cleanup

-Observables may return values that allow for cleanup.
+Observables may return values that allow for cleanup by defining it in the `Subscription` callback:

-For example:

 ```ts
 import { Observable } from 'rxjs'